scorpionantimalware/sam-console/README.md

 4. Select root ``CMakeLists.txt`` file
 5. Press configure project button on the right
 6. Run the project
-7. If you are not using Qt Creator: have a look at the root ``CMakeLists.txt`` file and uncomment the lines needed.
+7. If you are not using Qt Creator: have a look at the root ``CMakeLists.txt`` file.
 8. Create a build directory for CMake output
 ```bash
 mkdir .build